A Complete Guide to Manaslu Circuit Trek | Weather, Difficulty, Altitude, Trek Route and Permits

 Manaslu Circuit Trek Accommodation

 Manaslu is a restricted area for foreign trekkers.
 So, there is strict provision to enter the Manaslu region due to its border with the Autonomous region of Tibet.
 You need to have a special permit for the Manaslu circuit trek.

 Due to its remoteness, challenging, strict provision Manaslu Circuit Trail is regarded as an off-the-beaten trail.
-Fewer trekkers follow this trail, thus making less crowded and solitary trail.
+Fewer trekkers follow this trail, thus making it less crowded and solitary trail.

 Also, in this region majority of the people are of Tibetan origin and they follow Tibetan culture, customs, and religion.
-There are beautiful Monastery, Chorten, Mani walls, etc., and less populated villages as well.
+There are beautiful Monasteries, Chorten, Mani walls, etc., and less populated villages as well.